maxvyaznikov/confluence-survey-plugin/README.md

 Introduction
 ============

-Welcome to the Confluence-Survey-Plugin Page.
+Welcome to the readme Confluence-Survey-Plugin Page.

 Usage
 =====

-The following usage is mainly copied from the shipped help (within the plugin)
+Since Version 1.2.9 the Macro Browser is quite comfortably described to use, but you are welcome to still read the following usage but its for the old plugin version 1 system and is mainly copied from the shipped help (within the plugin)

 Survey-Macro
 ------------